Biochar: Stock fodder

 Biochar has been used in animal feed for centuries.

 Doug Pow, a Western Australian farmer, explored the use of biochar mixed with molasses as stock fodder.
 He asserted that in ruminants, biochar can assist digestion and reduce methane production.
 He also used dung beetles to work the resulting biochar-infused dung into the soil without using machinery.
 The nitrogen and carbon in the dung were both incorporated into the soil rather than staying on the soil surface, reducing the production of nitrous oxide and carbon dioxide.
 The nitrogen and carbon added to soil fertility.
 On-farm evidence indicates that the fodder led to improvements of liveweight gain in Angus-cross cattle.
 Doug Pow won the Australian Government Innovation in Agriculture Land Management Award at the 2019 Western Australian Landcare Awards for this innovation.
 Pow's work led to two further trials on dairy cattle, yielding reduced odour and increased milk production.

-Concrete Additive
+Concrete additive

 Ordinary Portland cement (OPC), an essential component of concrete mix, is energy- and emissions-intensive to produce; cement production accounts for around 8% of global CO2 emissions.
 The concrete industry has increasingly shifted to using supplementary cementitious materials (SCMs), additives that reduce the volume of OPC in a mix while maintaining or improving concrete properties.
 Biochar has been shown to be an effective SCM, reducing concrete production emissions while maintaining required strength and ductility properties.

-Studies have found that a 1-2% weight concentration of biochar is optimal for use in concrete mixes, from both a cost and strength standpoint.
+Studies have found that a 1–2% weight concentration of biochar is optimal for use in concrete mixes, from both a cost and strength standpoint.
 A 2 wt.% biochar solution has been shown to increase concrete flexural strength by 15% in a three-point bending test conducted after 7 days, compared to traditional OPC concrete.
-Biochar concrete also shows promise in high temperature resistance and permeability reduction.
+Biochar concrete also shows promise in high-temperature resistance and permeability reduction.

 A cradle-to-gate life cycle assessment of biochar concrete showed decreased production emissions with higher concentrations of biochar, which tracks with a reduction in OPC.
 Compared to other SCMs from industrial waste streams (such as fly ash and silica fume), biochar also showed decreased toxicity.

+Fuel slurry

+Biochar mixed with liquid media such as water or organic liquids (such as ethanol) is an emerging fuel type known as biochar-based slurry.
+Adapting slow pyrolysis in large biomass fields and installations enables the generation of biochar slurries with unique characteristics.
+These slurries are becoming promising fuels in countries with regional areas where biomass is abundant, and power supply relies heavily on diesel generators.
+This type of fuel resembles a coal slurry, but with the advantage that it can be derived from biochar from renewable resources.

+Water treatment

+Biochar also has applications in water treatment.
+Its properties, porosity in particular, can be modified using different methods to increase the efficiency of contaminant removal.
+Biochar is reported to remove contaminants such as heavy metals, dyes, organic pollutants.